KanthTS/Agentic-AI-Program-VaraSoul-/Week-1-Prompt-Engineering/README.md

 ---

-# 📅 Day 2 – Zero-Shot Prompting
+### Zero-Shot Prompting

-Today I explored Zero-Shot Prompting.

-### What I Learned

-In Zero-Shot Prompting, we directly ask the AI to perform a task without giving any examples.
+Zero-Shot Prompting involves asking the AI to perform a task without providing any examples.

-### Example
+**Example**

 Write a Java program to find the largest element in an array.

-### My Observation
+**Observation**

-This technique is quick and easy, but the output may not always match the format or style I want.
+This technique is simple and fast, but the output may not always follow the desired format or style.

 ---

-# 📅 Day 3 – One-Shot and Few-Shot Prompting
+### One-Shot and Few-Shot Prompting

-Today I learned how examples can improve AI responses.

-### One-Shot Prompting
+Examples help AI understand patterns and expectations.

+**One-Shot Prompting**

-Giving the AI a single example before asking the actual question.
+Providing a single example before the actual task.

-### Few-Shot Prompting
+**Few-Shot Prompting**

 Providing multiple examples so the AI can identify patterns more accurately.

-### Example
+**Example**

 Apple → Fruit